marionbarker/loopdocs/docs/gh-actions/gh-errors.md

     If you already have the other apps configured and then you delete `Match-Secrets` and add a new one, you will need to run `Create Certificates` for each app before the next time you build each app - go ahead and do that now so you don't forget.

+## Misleading Error Message

+> For Version 3.2.3 and earlier

+If there are *Apple Developer* agreements you have not accepted, you will get errors when you try to build the app that indicate your *Apple* <code>Secrets</code> are incorrect.

+* The misleading message tells you that one or more of these: <code>FASTLANE_ISSUER_ID</code>, <code>FASTLANE_KEY_ID</code> or <code>FASTLANE_KEY</code> is not correct
+* Check your *Apple* Developer account for agreements first, before trying to fix those
+* If you previously built successfully - it is almost certainly the agreement
+* It can take 15 minutes to an hour after the agreement is signed before it can be used

+If you need detailed instructions, click on this [<code>Apple Program License Agreement</code> Help Page](https://support.pushpay.com/s/article/Accepting-the-Apple-Program-License-Agreement).